debops/debops/docs/ansible/roles/debops.ferm/guides.rst

 interface.

 To follow this guide you should be familiar with DebOps and the way to configure related Ansible variables.
-If you're not, you may first want to read `Getting Started with DebOps`_.
+If you're not, you may first want to read the :ref:`getting-started <Getting Started guide>`.

 .. _ferm__ref_guide_gateway_packet_forwarding: